Japan Tsunami - What Has The World Learned From It

 Japan has proved the adage, " Hope for the best but prepare for the worst", again.
 They were prepared, maybe, not in terms of stopping the earthquake or the tsunami that followed but in rebuilding and having faith in themselves to rebuild the fallen infrastructure and build it in record times.
 They have shown their fighting character once more after Hiroshima & Nagasaki.

-Japan which on an average experiences 1500 big and small earthquakes annually has tightened its belt to face any calamity.
+Japan which on average experiences 1500 big and small earthquakes annually has tightened its belt to face any calamity.
 It has made it compulsory a study of crises management.

 - Small Stature Does Not Mean Small Steps